patrickliem/isa406-project/README.md

 # Important Notes and Assumptions
 * The HTML passed to our function must be provided in the form of a string.
-* Our solution relies on JQuery, so that should be properly installed.
 * Ideally, the "Profile" h1 will have an id of "profile-heading" and the div that contains the right column will have an id of "right-column"